Great Hearts Academies

-Great Hearts Academies is a non-profit charter school management organization that operates a network of primary, middle, and high schools in the Phoenix, Arizona Metropolitan area and in San Antonio, Ft.
-Worth, and Irving, Texas.
+Great Hearts Academies is a non-profit charter school management organization that operates a network of elementary, middle, and high schools in the Phoenix, Arizona Metropolitan area; in San Antonio, Ft.
+Worth, and Irving, Texas; and East Baton Rouge, Louisiana.

-Great Hearts Academies has 22,000+ students enrolled for the 2020-2021 school year.
+Great Hearts Academies was founded in 2003.
+In the 2024–2025 school year, it enrolled 30,000 students.

+History

+Overview

+Great Hearts Academies is a non-profit network of public charter schools in the United States.
+Its academic orientation is to a classical liberal arts education.
+In the 2024–2025 school year, it included 47 charter schools in three states (Arizona, Texas, and Louisiana), and served 30,000 students.

+Founding and early years

+Great Hearts Academies was established in 2003 by Dr. Daniel Scoggin, Jay Heiler, Bob Mulhern and a group of educators in Phoenix, Arizona.
+The founding vision was of a network of public charter schools that offered a classical liberal arts education.

+Veritas Preparatory Academy, the first school in the network, opened in Phoenix in 2003.

+Expansion

+Great Hearts Academies initially expanded in Arizona.
+In 2011, Great Hearts Texas was founded.
+The first Texas campus, Great Hearts Monte Vista, opened in San Antonio in 2014.
+As of September 2024, the Great Hearts network included 25 schools in Arizona, 21 in Texas, and one in Louisiana.

-Curriculum
+Curriculum and educational philosophy

-Great Hearts is a K-12 charter school that offers a humanities-based liberal arts education to the public, tuition free.
-It focuses on a core reading list filled with Great Books called Classics to Keep.
-The Archway campuses, the elementary schools of the network, all teach phonics, spelling, handwriting, and grammar as a part of their classical curriculum.
-Additionally, they use the Core Knowledge curriculum (designed by E.D.
-Hirsch) for teaching in-depth and chronological world history and American history and geography as well as studio art and music.
-They use Singapore Math as their math curriculum and offer foreign language such as (depending on the school) Spanish, French, or Latin.
+The educational approach of Great Hearts is a classical liberal arts education.
+The curriculum focuses on a core reading list of Great Books called "Classics to Keep".

+The elementary schools in the Great Hearts network are referred to as Archway campuses; they teach phonics, spelling, handwriting, and grammar as a part of their classical curriculum.
+They use the Core Knowledge curriculum (designed by E.D.
+Hirsch) for teaching chronological world history and American history and geography as well as studio art and music.
+They use Singapore Math as their math curriculum.
+All students study a language, which, depending on the specific school, is either Spanish, French, or Latin.

-At the prep school level (middle and high school), students are required to study literature and composition, humanities, laboratory sciences, and mathematics.
-Great Hearts only offers one track of studies, but allows students to select from language courses including Spanish, French, Latin, and Greek, depending on the school.
+At the prep school level -- middle and high school -- students study literature and composition, humanities, laboratory sciences, and mathematics.
+Great Hearts only offers one common course of study, but students may select from language options including Spanish, French, Latin, and Greek, depending on the school.

-Great Hearts Academy graduates proceed immediately to college or university at a rate of 98 percent, with 54 percent pursuing STEM (Science, Technology, Engineering and Mathematics) courses of study.
-Six of the top 20 charter schools in Phoenix are in the Great Hearts system, and Great Hearts students achieve SAT scores more than 300 points higher than the national average.
+Great Hearts Academy graduates proceed immediately to college or university at a rate of 98 percent, with 51 percent pursuing STEM (Science, Technology, Engineering and Mathematics) courses of study.
+Great Hearts students achieve SAT scores that are 220 points higher than the national average.

+Extracurricular activities

+Great Hearts Academies offers extracurricular activities, including athletics, fine arts, and various clubs.
+Students are encouraged to participate in these programs to develop a well-rounded education and foster personal growth.